The best MP3 players: A buyer's guide

 Is the MP3 player dead technology?

-Apple iPod - or the rest?
+Apple iPod Touch - or the rest?

-As mentioned above, Apple's touch, Nano and Shuffle ranges cover all the MP3 player bases - but not everyone is a fan of Apple's infrastructure - namely iTunes.
-Also, the rise of Google's Android platform for smartphones (and its Google Play store) has seen manufacturers such as Samsung, Motorola and Sony stake a much stronger claim in the digital music market.
+Luckily the rise of Google's Android platform for smartphones (and its Google Play store) has seen manufacturers such as Samsung, Motorola and Sony stake a much stronger claim in the digital music market.

-Through its Walkman range, Sony MP3 players are still a solid option; while SanDisk also make a popular and well regarded range of devices.
+Through its Walkman range, Sony MP3 players are still a solid option; while SanDisk also make a popular and well-regarded range of devices.
 And there are loads of budget models out there too if you're on a tight budget.

 MP3 player memory size